Sathyaa: Plot

-Sathyamurthy "Sathyaa" is an unemployed youth who battles injustice and stays with his father Rajarathnam Mudaliar, the sole breadwinner for his family despite his old age, stepmother, and stepsister Sudha.
+Sathyamurthy "Sathyaa" is an unemployed youth who and stays with his father Rajarathnam Mudaliar, the sole breadwinner for his family despite his old age, stepmother, who despises him, and stepsister Sudha, who adores him.
 One day, Sathyaa beats a group of rogues who are thrashing a tea vendor for not paying extortion money.
 These ruffians are the henchmen of a local goon named Rangan, who works for the local MLA Mariappa.
 With this incident, Sathya's life changes as he invokes Rangan's wrath.
 In retribution, Rangan and his men humiliate Sudha in public, forcing Sathya to thrash Rangan and destroy his bar.
+Meanwhile, Sathya falls in love with Geetha Nair, who works as a salesperson in a cloth shop.

-Sathya falls in love with Geetha Nair, who works as a salesperson in a cloth shop.
 Sathyaa begins to grab public attention as he and his friends start taking the law into their own hands, thrashing anyone who tries to break the law.
 Mariappa also learns about Sathyaa and thinks that he is working for his arch-rival Dhandapani, a social reformer.
 Mariappa orders that Sathyaa and his friends be eliminated.
 Mariappa's gang attacks and kills Sathya's friend Sundar in full public view.
 Though Sathyaa tries his best, no one comes forward to give witness to the murder out of fear, and the murderers are soon released due to lack of evidence.
 An enraged Sathyaa thrashes the murderers on their release and is arrested but is released on bail by Dhandapani.